Book cover for Woundwise by Brian L. Plescher: abstract ink image, gold and earth tone

 Woundwise: Dissolution, Abjective Ecology, Subversive Becoming

 Post-structuralist theory as lived survival technology.
-Created through explicit human-AI collaboration, this book offers experimental methodologies for working creatively with breakdown, shame, and dissolution—not as problems to solve, but as pathways to unprecedented forms of collective intelligence.
+Created through human-AI collaboration, this book is a methodology for working creatively with breakdown, shame, and dissolution—as new forms of collective intelligence.

 Two Books, One Experimental Pedagogy